-In your Motorcycle Trainer Course, you might’ve learned an acronym that details how one can start their motorcycle called ‘FINE-C’.
+In your MSF Course, you might’ve learned an acronym that details how one can start their motorcycle called ‘FINE-C’.
 The first part of this acronym (F) stands for the Fuel Supply Valve, and is the first thing you must turn on in order to start your motorcycle.
 This is usually located under the fuel tank.
 This valve controls the flow of gasoline to the engine.

 The ignition switch on a motorcycle is very similar to that of a car.
 You simply put in the key and turn the ignition to on, and if your Fuel Valve is on, the bike is in neutral, you can then simply flip the engine cut-off switch and your motorcycle should roar to life.

 The choke control on a motorcycle is used to enrich fuel mixture to help start a cold engine.
 The choke lever is usually located on the right side of high/low beam buttons on your motorcycle.
 It works by restricting airflow from the carburetor to the engine.
 This is especially useful in colder temperatures, as it gets the engine warmed up quickly.
 Once your engine is warmed up, you should turn off the choke as soon as you can.
 If you have a fuel-injected motorcycle you do not have to worry about this control.